vision-05/vision-05/README.md

 >
 > Latest version: 0.5 pre-release
 >
-> New Design, soon to be implemented.
-Current draft:
+> Current look, not functional yet (note terminal windows are just logging, not part of the app):

 ![BetterCode Image](bettercodeimage.png)